sagemath/trac_to_gh/Issue 8514.md

  == Sage version ==
 * 4.3.4.alpha1
+* Patch #8509 removing the -o option to grep to allow optional packages to install.

 This builds fully on Solaris 10, and passes all doc tests.
 This is the first version of Sage to do this.